synopse/mORMot2/README.md

 - the [Synopse Forum](https://synopse.info/forum/viewforum.php?id=24);
 - the [Source Code `src` sub-folder](src);
 - the [Synopse Blog](https://blog.synopse.info);
-- and even the [Old mORMot 1 Documentation](https://synopse.info/files/html/Synopse%20mORMot%20Framework%20SAD%201.18.html) which still works with the new version - especially all the design/conceptual part.
+- the [Old mORMot 1 Documentation](https://synopse.info/files/html/Synopse%20mORMot%20Framework%20SAD%201.18.html) which still mostly apply to the new version - especially the design/conceptual parts.

 If you find it worth using, please consider [sponsoring mORMot 2 dev](https://github.com/sponsors/synopse) if you can - and even better through [sharing your own commits](https://github.com/synopse/mORMot2/pulls). :-)